openvlc/OpenVLC/README.md

 # OpenVLC

 This is the repository for the OpenVLC platform, an open-source, flexible and low-cost Visible Light Communication System platform.
-The research and development is led by IMDEA Networks Institute.
+The research and development is led by IMDEA Networks Institute, Spain.

 ## New OpenVLC1.3 version